EU States Agree prohibitive Tariffs On Russia Grain Imports - UrduPoint

 EU States Agree 'prohibitive' Tariffs On Russia Grain Imports

-Brussels, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) EU states agreed on Thursday to impose "prohibitive" duties on grain imports from Russia in a bid to restrict revenues to Moscow for its war on Ukraine.
+Brussels, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) EU states agreed on Thursday to impose "prohibitive" duties on grain imports from Russia in a bid to cut off revenues to Moscow for its war on Ukraine.

 The European Union has hit Russia with multiple rounds of sanctions to inflict damage on Russia's war chest following its all-out invasion of Ukraine in 2022.

-The latest measure will notably "tackle illegal Russian exports of stolen Ukraine grain into EU markets", the EU's trade commissioner, Valdis Dombrovskis, said on social media.
+The latest measure will "tackle illegal Russian exports of stolen Ukraine grain into EU markets," the EU's trade commissioner, Valdis Dombrovskis, said on social media.

 The European Commission proposed the measure in March.
 Under World Trade Organization rules, virtually all Russian grain has until now been exempt from EU import duties.

+The EU has approached punitive action against Russia's agricultural or fertiliser sector with great caution, fearing any moves that could hurt the global cereal market as well as food security in Africa and Asia.

+But Ukrainian President Volodymyr Zelensky complained to EU leaders earlier this year, arguing it was unfair Russian grain maintained unrestricted access to their markets while Ukrainian imports faced limits.

-Russia at the time warned against the move.
+Russia at the time warned against the tariffs.
 "Consumers in Europe would definitely suffer," Kremlin spokesman Dmitry Peskov said in March.

-Ukrainian President Volodymyr Zelensky had told EU leaders earlier this year that it was unfair Russian grain maintained access to their markets, while Ukrainian imports faced restrictions.

 Recent Stories